chrivand/sxo-worklow-template/README.md

 ![](screenshots/copy-paste.png)

-### Import workflow
+### Import main workflow

 1. In the left pane menu, select **Workflows**.
 Click on **IMPORT** to import the workflow.

 2. Click on **Browse** and copy paste the content of the [name-json-file.json](https://raw.githubusercontent.com/github-username/name-of-repo/master/name-json-file.json) file inside of the text window.
 Select **IMPORT AS A NEW WORKFLOW (CLONE)** and click on **IMPORT**.

-3. Next steps, like updating targets / account keys.
+3. Next steps, like updating targets / account keys and setting a trigger / running the workflow.

 ## Notes